John Joseph Montgomery: Tandem-wing gliders

 In the fall of 1904 Montgomery conducted tests of his tandem-wing glider, the Montgomery Aeroplane, with associates Frank Hamilton and Daniel J. Maloney.
 On March 16, 17 and 20, 1905, in Aptos, California, Daniel Maloney made several successful flights in the glider at Leonard's ranch (Rancho San Antonio, now known as Seascape), after releasing from a hot-air balloon at high altitude.
 The resulting glides were well-controlled, and flights lasted up to 13 minutes.
-News of these flights received attention in both the U.S. and Europe.A.
-Jeyasmet, "Máquina Veladora" El Heraldo de Madrid, March 31, 1905, MO XVI.—NUM.
-5.242 After this success, Montgomery gave a press conference to provide for the first time a history of his efforts in aeronautics and announced a patent application for his aeroplane and methods of wing warping.
+News of these flights received attention in both the U.S. and Europe.
+After this success, Montgomery gave a press conference to provide for the first time a history of his efforts in aeronautics and announced a patent application for his aeroplane and methods of wing warping.
 On April 29, 1905, Montgomery, Maloney, and Hamilton provided a public demonstration of the Montgomery Aeroplane, rechristened that day as The Santa Clara in honor of Santa Clara College.
 In view of hundreds of spectators and members of the press, Maloney released from the balloon at an approximate altitude of 4,000 feet above Santa Clara College.
 Maloney performed a series of pre-determined maneuvers and made a soft landing near the college grounds.
-This exhibition brought widespread recognition for Montgomery and was generally accepted as a milestone in aviation.Maxim, Hudson and William Joseph Hammer.
-1910.
-Chronology of Aviation.
-Westfield, N.J.: H. Francis, printer., p.
-8.Hayward, Charles B. (ed.)
-Practical Aeronautics, American School of Correspondence, Chicago, 1912.Albert F. Zahm, "The Growth of Passive Flyers in Aviation" Scientific American Reference Book, Munn & Co., Inc., New York, NY, 1912. p.
-441. In the following months Montgomery and Maloney made many exhibitions with The Santa Clara and another tandem wing glider The California in the San Francisco bay area.
-On July 18, 1905 Maloney was killed when a rope from the balloon damaged the glider during the ascent, causing structural failure after release.
+This exhibition brought widespread recognition for Montgomery and was generally accepted as a milestone in aviation.
+In the following months Montgomery and Maloney made many exhibitions with The Santa Clara and another tandem wing glider The California in the San Francisco bay area.
+On July 18, 1905, Maloney was killed when a rope from the balloon damaged the glider during the ascent, causing structural failure after release.
 Despite this, Montgomery continued experiments with other tandem-wing gliders and pilots for some time.